thatslifescience/github_dev/_posts/2020-09-14-Wildlife-and-Protected-Areas-During-the-Pandemic-kdevarajan.md

 source-id: 1cx2AAhbFuj0mlpWV4rWxqbxqAyliUL7QyNn9Ixrmgns
 published: true
 ---
-**Title: **Wildlife and Protected Areas During the Pandemic

-**Author(s): **kdevarajan

-**Category: **Grad School Diaries

-**Keywords: **wildlife, conservation, protected areas, pandemic, tourism

-**Teaser: **With tourism down to a standstill, how are protected areas persisting during the pandemic?
-People are not moving around locally or globally as much as before the pandemic.
-How does this impact wildlife?

-**Thumbnail image**: Figure 2

 In an alternate reality, I would have spent this summer hard at work continuing the tradition of many a wildlife biology grad student.
 I would have been setting up trail cameras in woodlands and grasslands to enjoy a front row seat at the greatest show on earth hosted in a remote corner of Zambia.
 I might have been jumping excitedly at carnivore poop (I've heard all permutations of the 'shitty work’ quip), trying hard to keep mosquitoes and tse-tse flies at bay, basking under the African sun, and relishing the whooshing, whistling, rustling, bird song, and animal calls so evocative of being immersed in nature.